Don't Come Knocking: Music

 Most of the soundtrack was composed by T Bone Burnett and performed by Cassandra Wilson on vocals, Carla Azar on drums, Jay Bellerose on drums, Stephen Bruton on manaicello, Daphne Chen on violin, Keefus Ciancia on keyboards, Armando Compean on bass, Dennis Crouch on bass, Tony Gilkyson on guitar, Leah Katz on viola, Emile Kelman on cello, Jim Keltner on drums, Marc Ribot on guitar and Patrick Warren who also composed additional music on keyboards and pump organ.

 The title song "Don't Come Knocking" was performed by Andrea Corr & Bono.

 Reception

 Review aggregator Rotten Tomatoes reports a 43% "Rotten" score with an average rating of 5.4/10, based on 101 reviews.
 The website's critics consensus reads, "The cinematography conjures beautifully evocative landscapes, but aside from that, the film is meandering and pointless."
 On Metacritic, the film holds a weighted average score of 55 out of 100, based on 27 critics, indicating "mixed or average" reviews.

+Roger Ebert gave the film 2.5 out of 4 stars and while he praised the cinematography and claimed he had never seen Shepard be less than authentic, ultimately the film didn't work for him.